NeilJustice/ZenUnitAndMetalMock/README.md

 // TEST2X2 defines a 2-by-2 value-parameterized test
 // that processes its typesafe variadic arguments list 2-by-2.
 // This TEST2X2 defines 16 independent unit tests for FizzBuzz(),
-// each of which will run within separate instances of test class FizzBuzzTests at ZenUnit run time.
+// each of which will run within separate instances of test class FizzBuzzTests.
 TEST2X2(FizzBuzz_EndNumberIsGreaterThan0_ReturnsFizzBuzzSequence,
    int endNumber, std::string_view expectedFizzBuzzSequence, 1, "1",